 Brief Thoughts on a Ten Year Old WordPress Plugin

-Today my User Switching plugin for WordPress turns ten years old.
 Its active user base passed 100,000 last year which I think classifies it as moderately popular.
 For a plugin that’s primarily developer-oriented that’s a good number.

 My Code Extensions

-Last updated: January 2020 I’ve previously written about my Sublime Text packages, but I’ve since switched to the excellent VS Code editor.
 If you’ve already disregarded this editor based on the Visual Studio prefix in its name, please don’t.
-There really is no relation to Visual Studio, and I suspect that the marketing team at… Continue reading My Code Extensions
+There really is no relation to Visual Studio, and I suspect that the marketing team at Microsoft were entirely responsible for the naming prefix.

 Rendering Dynamic Gutenberg Blocks in Theme Template Parts

-Gutenberg is an ambitious project that aims to completely overhaul the experience of writing content in WordPress.
 One of the problems you’ll soon run into when building a block for Gutenberg is that as a block becomes more complex, storing its complete output statically becomes undesirable.
-If a block contains several fields or its output… Continue reading Rendering Dynamic Gutenberg Blocks in Theme Template Parts
+If a block contains several fields or its output contains HTML markup, you don’t want to find yourself in a situation where this output needs to be changed at some point in the future and you need to retrospectively apply changes to stored block output in every post.

 Reducing Travis CI Build Times for WordPress Projects

 Recently I’ve been working to reduce the Travis CI build times of not only WordPress core, but also the WordPress plugins and projects that I maintain.
-The following patterns and tips will help you speed up your build times.
-Comments welcome!